windmaomao/adventofcode/2015/md/00_parser.md

     .toList()
 ```

-We create a pure extension function for a string, use a regular expression to define the number `\d+` and then match and convert for each number.
+We create an extension function for a string, which looks for  number `\d+` via regular expression and output them as an integer list.

-> A pure function accepts an input and generates an output without changing any external states.
-This is the general usage of functional programming (FP).

-> Extension applied to a type, ex. `String` will gives us nice syntax of `"abc".extractNumbers()`, espcially useful writing multiple functions in a chain.
+> Extension applied to a type provides different way of calling a function, which can get very useful when chaining functions together.

 #### Test